Redux-Robotics/ReduxFTC/readme.md

+# Disclaimer:

+This is an experimental project.
+Things here may change at any time.
+If your robot explodes because of a change here, we give no warrenty.

+This project is licensed BSD-2-Clause.

 # ReduxFTC: FTC libraries for Redux products

 This repository provides software libraries for Redux products compatible and intended to be used